Boltzmann transport theory of magnon-exciton drag: Magnon-exciton drag

 Let us now discuss two key regimes of exciton propagation which can be expected in the studied system.
 First, \emph{diffusive} propagation regime naturally arises where magnon propagation can be neglected, i.e., at $\bm u=0$.
 Such a regime may be realized at weak quasi-equilibrium optical excitation which generates a small density of excitons without affecting the magnetic subsystem.
 The steady-state exciton velocity (at $t \gg \hat\Gamma^{-1}, \bar\tau_{XM}$) reads

-In this regime exciton diffusion is expected to be strongly anisotropic because of significant difference of the exciton effective masses $M^x$ and $M^y$.
-Moreover, one can expect that $D_\alpha$ drop as $1/T$ with increase in the temperature: Indeed, the exciton-magnon scattering time $\tau_{XM}$ decreases as $1/T^2$, see Eq.~\eqref{eq:rate:approx} and Fig.~\ref{fig:tau} while the prefactor in the diffusion coefficient $D_\alpha$ increases only linearly with the temperature reflecting the rise of excitons kinetic energy.
+In this regime exciton diffusion is expected to be strongly anisotropic because of significant difference of the exciton effective masses $M^x$ and $M^y$. \addZakhar{Estimated diffusion coefficients are $D_y \sim 1$~cm$^2/$s and $D_x \sim 0.05$~cm$^2$/s at low temperatures based on the values of $\Gamma$ extracted from the experimental linewidths~\cite{crsbr:exp}, see also Ref.~\cite{wagnerNonclassicalExcitonDiffusion2021}.} Moreover, one can expect that $D_\alpha$ drops as $1/T$ with increase in the temperature: Indeed, the exciton-magnon scattering time $\tau_{XM}$ decreases as $1/T^2$, see Eq.~\eqref{eq:rate:approx} and Fig.~\ref{fig:tau} while the prefactor in the diffusion coefficient $D_\alpha$ increases only linearly with the temperature reflecting the rise of excitons kinetic energy.
 It is natural for exciton scattering by magnetic fluctuations: the higher the temperature is, the stronger are the fluctuations.
 Similar effects were studied in the context of electron conductivity in magnetic systems with emphasis on the effects in the vicinity of the Curie or N\'eel temperature where the fluctuations are particularly strong and critical phenomena are of importance~\cite{De-Gennes:1958aa,PhysRevLett.20.665,Suezaki:1969aa,KASUYA1974253,Ausloos:1977aa}.

 However, such diffusive behavior is not generally realized in the state-of-the-art experiments~\cite{crsbr:exp}.
 Thus we turn to the second regime of \emph{exciton drag by magnons} which is expected to occur if significant non-equilibrium magnon populations are optically injected.
 The magnons are known to propagate for significant distances in CrSBr~\cite{Sun:2024aa} with their fluxes being induced by optical excitation, temperature and density gradients, cf. Refs.~\cite{Adachi_2013,Cui:2024aa}.
-The non-equilibrium flux of magnons gives rise, as a result of magnon-exciton interactions, to flux of excitons, see Eq.~\eqref{equation:eq:v}.
+The non-equilibrium flux of magnons gives rise, as a result of exciton-magnon interactions, to flux of excitons, see Eq.~\eqref{equation:eq:v}.
 As a result, excitons are dragged by magnons similarly to the electron-magnon drag~\cite{Flebus_2016,PhysRevB.99.094425,PhysRevB.105.045101}.
 These effects are similar to the phonon drag and wind effect in metals and semiconductors~\cite{legurevich:drag,GUREVICH1989327,keldysh_wind,PhysRevB.100.045426}.

 It follows from Eq.~\eqref{equation:eq:v} that the efficiency of the magnon drag effect is controlled by the dimensionless parameters $\bar\tau_{XM}\Gamma_{\alpha\alpha} $ which describe (at $\bm f=0$) the ratio of the exciton momentum loss rate by magnon-unrelated mechanisms (principal components $\Gamma_{\alpha\alpha}$ of the tensor $\hat \Gamma$) and exciton-magnon momentum exchange rate $1/\bar\tau_{XM}$.
 The exciton drift velocity is given by